estellelm38/estellelm38/README.md

 - Hi, I’m Estelle Long-Merle
-- I’m currently studying Mathematics and Informatics at UGA (University of Grenoble)
+- I am currently pursuing a Master's degree in Informatics through the MOSIG program at IMAG/Ensimag.
-- I'm interested in Machine Learning
+- I'm interested in Machine Learning and Data Science
 - I am an intern in the robotlearn research team at inria

 <!---